torvalds/linux/Documentation/media/uapi/rc/lirc-dev-intro.rst

-The kernel has support for decoding the most common :ref:`IR protocols <Remote_controllers_Protocols>`, but there are many protocols which are not supported.
+The kernel has support for decoding the most common :ref:`IR protocols <Remote_controllers_Protocols>`, but there are many protocols which are yest supported.
 To support these, it is possible to load an BPF program which does the decoding.
 This can only be done on LIRC devices which support reading raw IR.